 The primary value proposition for a transaction broker is the saving of time and money.
 These sites also often provide timely information and opinion.
-They offer the consumer the opportunity to increase their individual productivity by helping them to get things done faster and more cheaply.
+They offer the consumer the opportunity to increase their individual productivity by helping them to get things done faster and with less expense.